 Jennifer joined Watsi on March 14th, 2019.
-Six months ago, Jennifer became the 4962nd member to automatically support a new Watsi patient every month.
-Since then, 418 more people have become monthly donors!
-Jennifer's most recent donation supported Kyin, a retired teacher from Burma, to fund heart surgery.
+Nine months ago, Jennifer became the 4962nd member to automatically support a new Watsi patient every month.
+Since then, 593 more people have become monthly donors!
+Jennifer's most recent donation supported Dennis, a boy from Kenya, to fund anorectal surgery.

 Jennifer has funded healthcare for 10 patients in 5 countries.